Luca-Dambro/progetto_programmazione_ad_oggetti_java/README.md

 This request return all header of the data-set.

 ### /statistics/{fieldName}
-Gives statistics on numbers based on the class  _DataStatistics_:
+Gives statistics on numbers fields of our CSV, based on the class  _DataStatistics_:

 -   Average
 -   Minimum